apache/sling-org-apache-sling-feature/readme.md

 # Features

 Features are the central concept of the Feature Model.
-Features are normally defined in a Feature file which is a JSON file.
+Features are typically defined in a Feature file which is a JSON file.
 An example feature file can be found here: https://github.com/apache/sling-org-apache-sling-feature-io/blob/master/design/feature-model.json and the JSON Schema for feature files is available from here: https://github.com/apache/sling-org-apache-sling-feature-io/blob/master/src/main/resources/META-INF/feature/Feature-1.0.0.schema.json